Acts 28

 THE DISPENSATIONAL BOUNDARY

-The ministry of Paul to the Elders of Israel in Rome, as recorded in Acts 28, is an echo of the ministry of the Lord during His forty days on earth, as recorded in Acts 1.
+The ministry of Paul to the Elders of Israel in Rome, as recorded in Acts 28, echoes the Lord's ministry during His forty days on earth, as recorded in Acts 1.

 "He expounded and testified the kingdom of God" (Acts 28:23).
 The record given in Acts 1:3 is a summary of what is written at large in Luke 24, where "Moses and the Prophets" are "expounded" by the Lord "concerning Himself."
 In Acts 28, Paul persuaded the Jews "concerning Jesus" both out of the law of "Moses" and out of the "Prophets."
 The parallel is intentional.

-The THEME in both is "concerning Himself"; "concerning Jesus.”
+The THEME in both is "concerning Himself" and "concerning Jesus.”

 The THEME includes the "hope" of Israel.
 "We trusted" (Luke 24:21) translates elpizo "we hoped.”
 The "hope” of Israel (Acts 28:20) translates elpis.